Giuliana Lojodice: Life and career

 After a sentimental relationship with actor-director Leopoldo Trieste and a failed marriage with stage actor Mario Chiocchio, in the mid-1960s she started with her then husband Aroldo Tieri a long professional and sentimental relationship which lasted until his death in 2006.

 Active in cinema, theatre, television, radio, fotoromanzi and commercials, Lojodice is also a very active voice actress and dubber; she was the narrator voice during the 2004 tour Cattura il sogno by Renato Zero.
 She also hosted the 1964 edition of the Sanremo Music Festival together with Mike Bongiorno.

-Her sister Leda is a choreographer.
+Her sister Leda is a choreographer who worked with Federico Fellini.
 She has two children from her first marriage.
+She considers herself Roman Catholic.